 Dropout studies made a few years ago revealed a large number of coated-in defects in magnetic tape.
-These may be exemplified by the large oxide clump and the coated-in fiber shown in figure However, since 3M's new pro-1. duction facilities went on stream in 1957 this kind of gross defect has been virtually eliminated.
+These may be exemplified by the large oxide clump and the coated-in fiber shown in figure 1.
+However, since 3M's new production facilities went on stream in 1957 this kind of gross defect has been virtually eliminated.
 Success in this endeavor is due in large measure to engineering advances in tape coating machines, a portion of which is shown in figure 2.
 Dust control measures in these areas rival those employed in transistor and gyro assembly rooms.
 However, in spite of the great reductions in gross tape flaws brought about by improvements in coating methods, smaller dropouts continue to be a problem in highly critical applications.

 When viewing the envelope of signals reproduced from tape, these dropouts appear to be remarkably similar in shape.
 Indeed, it might be said that severe dropouts in which the signal amplitude falls nearly to zero are invariably of considerable time duration, whereas small dropouts in which the signal amplitude drops only slightly are invariably of short duration.
-This suggests that dropout areas on the tape are roughly circular, having about the

-FIGURE 1.
-Photo-micrographs of two common types of coated-in tape flaws which have been largely eliminated by modern sota MINING
+Photo-micrographs of two common types of coated-in tape flaws which have been largely eliminated by modern coating methods.